 Changing CentOS default theme is not very convenient because that affects the "recognition" of CentOS Project.
 Nevertheless, we are interested on seeing your art work propositions.
-Specially if your art work is an improvement to the base idea behind CentOS default theme (Modern, squares and circles flowing up.).
+Specially

 If you are not happy with CentOS default theme, you can look inside CentOS alternative themes and download the one you are interested in.
 If you are not happy with any of the CentOS alternative themes available, then go and design your own CentOS alternative theme as described in See Section 1.24 [Filesystem trunk Identity Themes Motifs], page 14.